dmaynard/website/content/posts/2019-08-06-darworms-launch-announcement.md

 * I want to see if a being "Software Artist" is a viable goal today.
 Is it possible for a one man shop to create, publish, distribute and market a casual game today.
 Is it possible to make enough money to at least cover costs?

-Please, if you like abstract strategy games.  check out [Darworms](https:www.darworms.com) out and let me know what you think.
+Please, if you like abstract strategy games.  check out [Darworms](https:www.darworms.com) and let me know what you think.
 If you like it please share it.
 Thank you.

+You can find a short [4 minute tutorial on YouTube](https://youtu.be/lYncJeZKdJc)

-Interested in comparisons between the experience of being a Software Artist in 1982 versus today?
-Read my blog post [here](/software-artist-1982-vs-today/)
+Are you interested in comparisons between the experience of being a Software Artist in 1982 versus today?
+You can read my blog post [here](/software-artist-1982-vs-today/)